-Interior Design Education: What You Need to Become a Professional Designer
+Interior Design Education: Minimum Qualifications You Need to Become a Professional

 Becoming a professional interior designer requires that you get a qualitative interior design education.
 It is not enough to have good taste, be creative, or have a flair for decorating interior spaces.